Paris Foreign Missions Society: Exhibits

-The park
+Park

 The park of the Paris Foreign Missions Society is the largest private garden in Paris.
 It houses various significant artifacts, such as a Chinese bell from Canton brought to France by the French Admiral Charles Rigault de Genouilly, a stela to Korean Martyrs and the list of canonized members of the Paris Foreign Missions Society.
 The park can be visited every Saturday at 15:30.

 The French writer Chateaubriand lived in an apartment 120 Rue du Bac, with a view on the park, a fact he mentions in the last paragraph of his Mémoires d'Outre-Tombe:

+Venerated members of the Society

+Saints

+As part of the 117 Martyrs of Vietnam, 10 martyrs of the M.E.P. were canonized by Pope John Paul II on 19 June 1988, including 11 Dominican priests, 37 Vietnamese priests, and 59 Vietnamese laity: